Trails for everyone, forever

 Saved to My Backpack

-This is a wonderful wild park right in the backyard of those who live in the Everett area.
-Covering 1,463 acres of forest, ponds and meadows, the river valley is a confluence of the Issaquah, Tulalip, Stillaguamish, and Snoqualmie Tribal treaty areas.
-Hikers can roam all day on the network of trails leading through the forest, down to the Snohomish River and up to views of the Cascades and Snohomish valley.
-Explore, and keep an eye out for the wildlife that live in these woods.
+Lord Hill Park is a wonderful wild park and an excellent place to hike, covering about 1,463 acres of wetland and forest.
+Hikers can roam all day on the network of trails leading through the forest, down to the Snohomish River and up to views of the Cascades and Snohomish Valley.
 Continue reading

 Rating